grokify/go-nist-sp-800-53/docsrc/rev5/high_baseline/cm.md

 Organizational processes for managing the system component inventory

 mechanisms supporting and/or implementing system component inventory

+### cm-8.1: Updates During Installation and Removal

+Update the inventory of system components as part of component installations, removals, and system updates.

+Organizations can improve the accuracy, completeness, and consistency of system component inventories if the inventories are updated as part of component installations or removals or during general system updates.
+If inventories are not updated at these key times, there is a greater likelihood that the information will not be appropriately captured and documented.
+System updates include hardware, software, and firmware components.

+the inventory of system components is updated as part of component installations;

+the inventory of system components is updated as part of component removals;

+the inventory of system components is updated as part of system updates.

+Configuration management policy

+procedures addressing system component inventory

+configuration management plan

+system security plan

+system component inventory

+inventory reviews and update records

+change control records

+component installation records

+component removal records

+system security plan

+other relevant documents or records

+Organizational personnel with component inventory updating responsibilities

+organizational personnel with information security responsibilities

+system/network administrators

+Organizational processes for updating the system component inventory

+mechanisms supporting and/or implementing system component inventory updates

+### cm-8.2: Automated Maintenance

+Maintain the currency, completeness, accuracy, and availability of the inventory of system components using {{ insert: param, cm-8.2_prm_1 }}.

+Organizations maintain system inventories to the extent feasible.
+For example, virtual machines can be difficult to monitor because such machines are not visible to the network when not in use.
+In such cases, organizations maintain as up-to-date, complete, and accurate an inventory as is deemed reasonable.
+Automated maintenance can be achieved by the implementation of [CM-2(2)](#cm-2.2) for organizations that combine system component inventory and baseline configuration activities.

+ {{ insert: param, cm-08.02_odp.01 }} are used to maintain the currency of the system component inventory;

+ {{ insert: param, cm-08.02_odp.02 }} are used to maintain the completeness of the system component inventory;

+ {{ insert: param, cm-08.02_odp.03 }} are used to maintain the accuracy of the system component inventory;

+ {{ insert: param, cm-08.02_odp.04 }} are used to maintain the availability of the system component inventory.

+Configuration management policy

+procedures addressing system component inventory

+configuration management plan

+system design documentation

+system security plan

+system component inventory

+change control records

+system maintenance records

+system audit records

+system security plan

+other relevant documents or records

+Organizational personnel with component inventory management responsibilities

+organizational personnel with information security responsibilities

+system/network administrators

+system developers

+Organizational processes for maintaining the system component inventory

+automated mechanisms supporting and/or implementing the system component inventory

+### cm-8.3: Automated Unauthorized Component Detection

+Detect the presence of unauthorized hardware, software, and firmware components within the system using {{ insert: param, cm-8.3_prm_1 }} {{ insert: param, cm-08.03_odp.04 }} ; and

+Take the following actions when unauthorized components are detected: {{ insert: param, cm-08.03_odp.05 }}.

+Automated unauthorized component detection is applied in addition to the monitoring for unauthorized remote connections and mobile devices.
+Monitoring for unauthorized system components may be accomplished on an ongoing basis or by the periodic scanning of systems for that purpose.
+Automated mechanisms may also be used to prevent the connection of unauthorized components (see [CM-7(9)](#cm-7.9) ).
+Automated mechanisms can be implemented in systems or in separate system components.
+When acquiring and implementing automated mechanisms, organizations consider whether such mechanisms depend on the ability of the system component to support an agent or supplicant in order to be detected since some types of components do not have or cannot support agents (e.g., IoT devices, sensors).
+Isolation can be achieved , for example, by placing unauthorized system components in separate domains or subnets or quarantining such components.
+This type of component isolation is commonly referred to as "sandboxing."

+the presence of unauthorized hardware within the system is detected using {{ insert: param, cm-08.03_odp.01 }} {{ insert: param, cm-08.03_odp.04 }};

+the presence of unauthorized software within the system is detected using {{ insert: param, cm-08.03_odp.02 }} {{ insert: param, cm-08.03_odp.04 }};

+the presence of unauthorized firmware within the system is detected using {{ insert: param, cm-08.03_odp.03 }} {{ insert: param, cm-08.03_odp.04 }};

+ {{ insert: param, cm-08.03_odp.05 }} are taken when unauthorized hardware is detected;

+ {{ insert: param, cm-08.03_odp.05 }} are taken when unauthorized software is detected;

+ {{ insert: param, cm-08.03_odp.05 }} are taken when unauthorized firmware is detected.

+Configuration management policy

+procedures addressing system component inventory

+configuration management plan

+system design documentation

+system security plan

+system component inventory

+change control records

+alerts/notifications of unauthorized components within the system

+system monitoring records

+system maintenance records

+system audit records

+system security plan

+other relevant documents or records

+Organizational personnel with component inventory management responsibilities

+organizational personnel with responsibilities for managing the automated mechanisms implementing unauthorized system component detection

+organizational personnel with information security responsibilities

+system/network administrators

+system developers

+Organizational processes for detection of unauthorized system components

+organizational processes for taking action when unauthorized system components are detected

+automated mechanisms supporting and/or implementing the detection of unauthorized system components

+automated mechanisms supporting and/or implementing actions taken when unauthorized system components are detected

+### cm-8.4: Accountability Information

+Include in the system component inventory information, a means for identifying by {{ insert: param, cm-08.04_odp }} , individuals responsible and accountable for administering those components.

+Identifying individuals who are responsible and accountable for administering system components ensures that the assigned components are properly administered and that organizations can contact those individuals if some action is required (e.g., when the component is determined to be the source of a breach, needs to be recalled or replaced, or needs to be relocated).

+individuals responsible and accountable for administering system components are identified by {{ insert: param, cm-08.04_odp }} in the system component inventory.

+Configuration management policy

+procedures addressing system component inventory

+configuration management plan

+system security plan

+system component inventory

+system security plan

+other relevant documents or records

+Organizational personnel with component inventory management responsibilities

+organizational personnel with information security responsibilities

+system/network administrators

+Organizational processes for managing the system component inventory

+mechanisms supporting and/or implementing the system component inventory

 ### cm-9: Configuration Management Plan